DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/31-Logistic-Regression.md

 <p class="caption">(\#fig:logit-fig)Logitstic function with some example points plotted.</p>
 </div>

 Notice the output of the `logistic` function restricts the values between 0 and 1.
 The curve is fairly flat on the edges with a sharp rise in the center.
 There are other functions that achieve this same result.
-However, for reasons beyond the scope of this book, the logit function has desirable mathematical properties that relate making sure all the common GLMs fall within the exponential family of distributions.
+However, for reasons beyond the scope of this book, the logit function has desirable mathematical properties that relate to making sure all the common GLMs fall within the exponential family of distributions.
 This topic is at the graduate school level and not needed for our studies.

 In our Mario Kart example, there are 4 predictor variables, so $k = 4$.
 This nonlinear model isn't very intuitive, but it still has some resemblance to multiple regression, and we can fit this model using software.
 In fact, once we look at results from software, it will start to feel like we're back in multiple regression, even if the interpretation of the coefficients is more complex.